andressa-ricardo/filtering-data/README.md

 <hr/>

-## 📖 Bibliotecas utilizadas:
+## 📖 Libraries used:

 - puppeteer
 - fs

 <hr/>

-## ⌨️ Como utilizar:
+## ⌨️ How to use:

 - `git clone https://github.com/andressa-ricardo/getting-date`
 - ` npm install `
-- altere pro produto que você quer pesquisar, e pro valor máximo que você quer o produto(no código, tem um comentário marcando onde alterar o preço e o produto)
+- change it to the product you want to search for, and the maximum value you want for the product (in the code, there is a comment marking where to change the price and product)
 - ` node index.js `

 <hr/>

-## ✏️ Autor:
+## ✏️ Author:

 - Linkedin: [Andressa Ricardo](https://www.linkedin.com/in/andressa-ricardo/)
 - Github: [andressa-ricardo](https://github.com/andressa-ricardo)